merajaprasad/CKA-2024/Resources/Day34/readme.md

 ### Upgrade steps

-1) Upgrade master node
+1) Upgrade master nodes
-2) Ipgrade worker node
+2) Upgrade worker nodes

 >Note: when master is down, mangement operation are down, pods continue to run

 ### Run on master

 # Find the latest 1.31 version in the list.
-# It should look like 1.31.x-*, where x is the latest patch.
+## It should look like 1.31.x-*, where x is the latest patch.
 ```
 sudo apt update
 sudo apt-cache madison kubeadm